 Improve Your Ability: Simulate, Practice, and Plan

-Just like a hitter, while might not be possible to anticipate and prepare for every scenario, in business, you will want to identify the ones that are most likely to occur and have a plan of action in place should the scenario come into play.
+Just like a hitter, while it might not be possible to anticipate and prepare for every scenario, in business, you will want to identify the ones that are most likely to occur and have a plan of action in place should the scenario come into play.
 This way, you can use scenarios to support real-time marketing.

 The use of scenarios in the planning process is not new.
 It has been employed by companies since the 1970s.
 Why use them in your planning?
 Because scenarios help you understand the magnitude of a trend and the uncertainty of your environment.
 They provide a vehicle for developing a set of strategies that optimize your chances of success under all possible outcomes.
-When you incorporate scenarios into your planning you can explore the joint impact of various uncertainties, which stand side by side as equals.
+When you incorporate scenarios into your planning, you can explore the joint impact of various uncertainties, which stand side by side as equals.
 They allow you to change several variables simultaneously.
 They enable you to identify patterns and clusters among numerous possible outcomes.

 Scenarios are applicable once you understand the problem you are trying to solve or the outcome you are trying to produce.
 You build the scenarios AFTER you identify the trends, forces, and uncertainties and BEFORE you develop your strategies.